Last updated on June 10th, 2019

 GRILLING: Simply place it skin side down, flip it after 5 minutes, cook it another 5 and check for doneness.
 Voila!

 What’s Gaby Cookin’s Steamed Salmon: You could make my salmon recipe using her technique, and it would taste absolutely fabulous!

 I prefer doing things this way, as you don’t need much equipment and can keep a close eye on your fish if you don’t have much experience cooking and want to feel confident!

 If you end up taking this recipe and cooking it up another way and love it, don’t be shy.
 I want to hear how you prefer to cook your salmon!

 Well, there you have it.
-We have a fabulous Whole30 Greek salmon recipe that will be loved by the whole family and taste delicious reheated as leftovers.
+We have a fabulous Whole30 Greek salmon recipe that the whole family will love, and it tastes delicious reheated as leftovers.

 Is there anything better than that?
 I prefer to spend as little time as possible in the kitchen prepping food for myself.
 That’s because the majority of my time is now spent with Sophie and taking care of her needs first.

 When I come up with a dish like this that is Whole30 compliant, quick AND easy, I tend to want to shout about it from the rooftops.